 Interest rate risk primarily arises from floating rate borrowing, including various revolving and other lines of credit.
 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's exposure to the risk of changes in market interest rates arises on borrowings with floating interest rate which is not material.

-The exposure of the Compa any's borrowing to interest rate changes at the end o f the reporting period are as for ollows:
+The exposure of the Company's borrowing to interest rate changes at the end of the reporting period are as follows: